ExaWorks/job-api-spec/specification.md

     - [x] Make async vs sync much shorter with a pointer to the full text in the appendix

+- [x] think more about env var expansion in arguments and other places.
+The important issue is how much of a burden this is on implementations if we mandate it.
+	- one point that might need further discussion is the properties in the spec that are typed as `Path`.
+This type is not well defined in the spec and could very well be changed to a simple string.
+On the other hand, a carefully designed `Path` type may be useful in storing a large number of paths efficiently, so it may not be wise to keep it around.

 - [ ] Consider adding further exceptions to submit() in order to distinguish between EAGAIN types of errors and others.

-- [ ] think more about env var expansion in arguments and other places.
-The important issue is how much of a burden this is on implementations if we mandate it.

 - [ ] add ability to have custom attributes which could be passed to the underlying LRM (aka. dynamic attributes).